NiLuJe/FBInk/README.md

 # How can I tinker with it?

-The tool is available both as a commandline utility, and as a shared or static library for C projects.
+The tool is available both as a commandline utility, and as a shared or static library for C projects (beware, though, it's licensed under the AGPLv3, not the LGPL).
 See the [public header](fbink.h) for basic API usage.
 Launch the `fbink` tool with no argument for a quick manual.